penntaylor/nStore/README.md

-nStore
+# nStore

-===
-Treat files as files, no matter where they are.
+Treat files in python as files, no matter where they are.

-Currently supports
+Supports
 * local files
 * AWS S3.